nolanmclark/ios-nutrition-app/README.md

 - Integrate Health Kit into multiple areas of application
 - Ability to store recent foods into user memory
 - Innovative goal keeping, use Apple Watch daily goals?
+- Work on application work flow
+- Profile data creation and storage